Configuration

 |---|---|---|---|

 domains | string[] | [] | Hostname glob patterns to allow (e.g., registry.npmjs.org, *.anthropic.com).
+A bare "*" matches any host as a catch-all.
 All methods and paths are permitted. |

 cidrs | string[] | [] | CIDR ranges to allow (e.g., 10.0.0.0/8).
 All methods and paths are permitted. |